 Arthritis is often treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.

 Store at room temperature away from moisture, heat, and light.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include diarrhea, stomach pain, pale skin, easy bruising or bleeding, dark urine, or jaundice (yellowing of the skin or eyes).

 Avoid being near people who have colds, the flu, or other contagious illnesses.
 Contact your doctor at once if you develop signs of infection.

-Do not receive a "live" vaccine while using leflunomide.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
+Do not receive a "live" vaccine while using leflunomide, or you could develop a serious infection.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.